Music titles come in two broad categories: Generic and Distinctive. There is a much smaller third category called Collective.

 - Eroica symphony

-No matter how (or in what language) these pieces are described on the item or how they may otherwise be commonly known, they are always identified in the catalog record according to a specified, predictable pattern: genre, instrumentation, numbering, and key (as appropriate).
+No matter how (or in what language) these pieces are described on the item or how they may otherwise be commonly known, in library catalog records they are identified in what is known as the uniform title according to a specified, predictable pattern: genre, instrumentation, numbering, and key (as appropriate).

 - Piano concerto no. 5 in E-flat = Concertos, piano, orchestra, no. 5, op.
 73, E♭ major